VijayHYadav/Introduction-to-Entity-Framework-Core-6/README.md

 >> dotnet ef migrations bundle --configuration Bundle --force
 >> .\efbundle.exe --connection "Server=.;Database=MigrationBundleEFCoreMovies;Integrated Security=True"

+The script migration command allows us to generate a sql script with a migration that we'have.
+>> dotnet ef migrations script
+>> Script-Migration

+Idempotent: allows us to generate the script that is going to take into account if migration has already been applied and if it has, then it will not be applied twice.
+>> dotnet ef migrations script --idempotent
+>> Script-Migration -Idempotent

+IMP: You should prefer migration bundles over to you migration script if you have custom sql code in the migrations.

 So if we add a new entity, a new property, or we make changes to the configuration of our model using the fluent API, we have to make a migration to generate a class that will indicate the changes that are going to occur in our database.